LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 			The time the key(bindings) must be held before the functionality triggers.
 			Can be useful if you have other shortcuts using e.g. ALT and don't want to constantly trigger the waveform preview when only tapping the key.

+		- Snap to transients [Default: 0 (off)]
+			If set to 1, SlipView will snap to transients.
+The transient detection and its settings are done by the default Reaper transient detection settings.
+			NOTE: Even with transient snapping enabled, you can still slip edit without snapping by moving the mouse outside the area of the preview item.

+		- Show transient guides [Default: 0 (off)]
+			If set to 1, SlipView will create Reaper's transient guides on the ghost items, allowing you to see all transients it will snap to.

 //====================================================================================================================================================
 Known issues:
 	- If neighbor restriction is on and the waveform preview has to compensate to the left, the area behind the sample start might be blank.
 		This can be fixed by sweeping the waveform around a bit.
 It's a "Reaper issue" and likely not really "fixable".
+	- If neither a track nor an item have a custom color, the preview item's color will be brown.